 A Child Life Practicum with a minimum of 120 hours must be completed by the time of the application deadline is required in order to be applicable for this internship.
 Internships are offered twice a year with two interns participating in each session.
 Currently, our program does not offer a summer session.
 Please visit the ACLP website for more information about application deadlines and offer dates.

-All students must agree to and be cleared through a background investigation which is arranged and paid for by the hospital.
-Students must meet our Occupational Health requirements which include completion of our medical form by your private physician and up to date immunizations.
+Upon being accepted to the program, all students must be cleared through a background investigation which is arranged and paid for by the hospital.
+Students must meet our Occupational Health requirements which include completion of our medical form by your private physician and up-to-date immunizations.

-Our internship is an intensive, clinically based program which requires 40 hours a week.
-Because of the requirements of this internship it is strongly recommended that interns not attempt to carry additional academic or job obligations.
+Our internship is an intensive, clinically based program which requires 40 hours per week.
+Because of the requirements of this internship, it is strongly recommended that interns not attempt to carry additional academic or job obligations.
 Our program meets the child life certification requirements for an internship.

 Each intern is assigned to a certified child life specialist who will provide ongoing clinical supervision.
 Internship experiences include: